 Courses recommended for the clusters of the IMB track are listed in the attached Table.
 Other classes may be substituted for the classes listed in the attached Table with the agreement of the DGS and the Advisor and the Committee of the student.
 Initial selection of the appropriate courses within each cluster and for the study plan in general will be done by agreement between the student and the DGS, based on a draft plan assembled by the student and submitted to the DGS.
 This plan should be based on the particular needs and interests of the student, considering the career path she or he is pursuing.
 Fine tuning and other necessary changes of the course plan will be made by the Advisor and the student’s Committee, in agreement with the DGS.

-Please find a list of recommended courses for Industrial Microbial Biotechnology track from the ABS-PSM Current Student Handbook pages 18-20.
+lease find a list of recommended courses for Industrial Microbial Biotechnology track from the Applied Biosciences Current Student Handbook pages 19-21.

 Administrative policies are outlined in the program bylaws here